 Consider offering employees an annual amount that they can put towards their choice of physical activity, or exercise choice that better suits their lifestyle.
 The amount will of course depend on available resources but even £150-200 per employee can have a huge positive impact, as described below, but could also be cheaper overall than the corporate gym membership option.

 Employees will feel empowered that it’s their choice and making such an offer may help strengthen relationships with them.
 The allowance could allow them to afford a sports club membership or perhaps learn a valuable skill like swimming.
 In such cases, the employee is likely to genuinely appreciate to their employer for such a contribution, even if its towards an existing class or sport they enjoy.

 So, for example the allowance could go towards any of the follow (either new or existing):

 - Golf or tennis club membership

 - 5 a-side football

 - Money towards a new bike or running shoes

-An overarching gym membership might be easier in the short term to set up, but corporate gym membership alternatives may be more beneficial in the longer term when it comes to morale and the overall health and wellbeing of staff.
+A company wide gym membership might be easier in the short term to set up, but corporate gym membership alternatives may be more beneficial in the longer term when it comes to morale and the overall health and wellbeing of staff.